AdamEssenmacher/GoogleApisForiOSComponents/Readme.md

 1. Close Visual Studio
 2. Make sure you didn't skip step 1.
-3. Clear your local NuGet cache AND your local XamarinBuildDownload cache.
+3. Clear your local NuGet cache AND your local XamarinBuildDownload cache:
+   - In your Windows Terminal (Powershell):
+     ```ps
+     dotnet nuget locals all -c # Clear all Nuget cache
+     cd $env:localappdata # Go to your AppData\Local folder
+     Get-ChildItem -Filter "*Xamarin*" # Check for your XamarinBuildDownloadCache folder
+     rm -Force -Recurse XamarinBuildDownloadCache # Delete that folder
+     Get-ChildItem -Filter "*Xamarin*" # Confirm that it has been deleted
+     ```
+   - In your Mac Terminal:
+     ```zsh
+     setopt interactive_comments
+     # Now comment is enabled
+     cd ~/Library/Caches # Go to your Caches folder
+     ls -d *Xamarin* # Check for your XamarinBuildDownload folder
+     rm -rf XamarinBuildDownload # Delete that folder
+     ls -d *Xamarin* # Confirm that it has been deleted
+     ```
-4. Make sure you didn't skip step 3.
+5. Make sure you didn't skip step 3.
-5. Delete your project `bin` and `obj` folders.
+6. Delete your project `bin` and `obj` folders.
-6. Make sure you didn't skip step 5.
+7. Make sure you didn't skip step 5.
-7. Run a `dotnet restore` for your project/solution from the command line.
+8. Run a `dotnet restore` for your project/solution from the command line.
-8. Build your project/solution successfully from the command line.
+9. Build your project/solution successfully from the command line.
-9. Make sure you didn't skip step 8.
+10. Make sure you didn't skip step 8.

 Now you should be able to build and debug your iOS app in Visual Studio.
 It will probably still choke during archiving though, so either do that step directly on a mac or try it on the CLI as well.